 The P3 Impact Award analyzes the innovative features of applicants to better understand why they are uniquely positioned to address a specific societal need.
-Partnerships present innovative approaches to challenges or combine existing tools or programs in novel ways that contribute to their success in achieving their goals.
-The most common areas of innovation are new technologies and processes, followed closely by managing connections in partnerships.
+Partnerships present innovative approaches to challenges or combine existing tools or programs in novel ways that contribute to their success in meeting the need.
+The most common areas of innovation are new technologies and processes, managing connections in P3s being a catalyst.
 This directly aligns with the most common challenge for most partnerships, coordinating many actors.